vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a client, I want to create an advertisement so that I can donate an item.
 - **Permissions/Role**: Client
 - **Acceptance Criteria**:
-    - Status advertisement is “available” by default.
+  - Advertisement Status is "available" by default.
+  - Initial Date is automatically created with the current date.
+  - The user must provide the item details when creating an advertisement.
+  - The system must create the associated item together with the advertisement.
+  - The advertisement must not exist without an associated item.

 ---